Ten FAQs on Bloodborne Pathogens Training

 10. Are training records required to be kept?

 Yes.
 Keep training records for at least three years after the training date.
-These records must include the date of training, the contents or a summary of the training session(s), the names and qualifications of the trainer(s), and the names and job titles of all trainees
+These records must include the date of training, the contents or a summary of the training session(s), the names and qualifications of the trainer(s), and the names and job titles of all trainees.

-Bloodborne Pathogen Training
+Bloodborne Pathogens Training

-This Training curriculum includes vital information on the risks that bloodborne pathogens pose, methods employees can take to limit exposure, and what to do if they've had an exposure incident with blood.
+The Bloodborne Pathogens Training curriculum includes vital information on the risks that bloodborne pathogens pose, methods employees can take to limit exposure, and what to do if they've had an exposure incident with blood.

 Why J. J. Keller® Training?